 Introduction to problem solving with emphasis on strategies applied to algebra, geometry and data analysis.
 Every semester.
 Variable.
-Prerequisite: A passing score on the Mathematics Placement Test administered by the University.
+Prerequisite: A passing score on the Mathematics Placement Test administered by the University or DVMT 095.
 MAY NOT BE USED TO SATISFY THE REQUIREMENTS FOR A MAJOR OR MINOR IN MATHEMATICS.
 MAY BE USED TO FULFILL CORE SKILL 3.